 Have you ever wondered what the real value of your investment property was and if you paid too much for it?

-Perhaps you’ve felt a bit of ‘buyer’s remorse’ creep in after a property purchase, especially if your offer was accepted quicker than you expected.
+Perhaps you’ve felt a bit of ‘buyer’s remorse’ creep in after a property purchase, especially if your offer was accepted quicker than you expected or maybe you feel like you paid too much for it in a rampant hot market?

 But you knew the true value of your investment property before buying it, didn’t you?
 Well, if you were doing everything on your own and maybe looking at the wrong data (or asking the wrong people), chances are you might have missed something important.